mayankdrvr/mern_blog/README.md

 This is a full stack MERN blog web application.
 Only admin has access to add, update & delete new blog post.
 Rich text editor feature eanbles us to edit text & add hyperlinks, images, videos etc. This project is hosted live on https://mern-valueblog.herokuapp.com/

 Project Specifications-
-- Fully responsive web application.
+- Fully responsive web application with a distraction free interface.
 - Displays all published blog posts on home page with author, date & time of blog post creation.
-- Admin can create/update/delete any blog post with full rich text editor features.
+- Only admin can create/update/delete any blog post with full rich text editor features.
-- Login screen with username=<Choose any username> and password=qwerty
+- Users can see all blog posts in chronological order on the home screen.

 # Demo